Are you planning a visit to Lithuania’s second city and are wondering what to do in Kaunas?

 At the time, the only way to escape that area of Europe was to travel overland through Russia, transiting through Japan and fleeing to the Caribbean and onwards.
 Sugihara recognised the desperate situation these people were in and ended up signing hundreds of visas each day to help as many people as he could.

 The museum gives an excellent insight into his life, as well as some personal stories from people whom he personally saved.
 It also includes a brief film — there are English subtitles.
-It takes about an hour to see the museum and entry costs €5 for adults and €2.50 for students and seniors.
-This is absolutely one of the best museums to visit in Kaunas.

-Uoksas
+Dinner at Uoksas

 There is both a tasting menu and a la carte options available along with an impressive wine list.
-If you are looking for a special place to eat or are keen for a romantic and inventive meal while in Kaunas, then Uoaksas is the place to go.
+If you are looking for a special place to eat or are keen for a romantic and inventive meal while in Kaunas, then this is the place to go.

 Where to Stay in Kaunas